Ignite Hope Transform Communities

 Throughout the year, we promote a number of other projects including the maintenance & construction of the buildings and supplying coal & wood to families for heating in the winter months.

-Our vision is to share and show love to our North Korean neighbors while achieving restoration and healing.
+Our purpose is to share and show love to our North Korean neighbors.